yowainwright/pastoralist/README.md

 ## Why is Pastoralist Awesome?

-> #### Is the override still needed?<br />Is there a better fix?<br />Like a security patch or a major release?
+> Is the override still needed?
+Is there a better fix?
+Like a security patch or a major release?

-After using overrides or resolutions to fix dependency specificity issues for a while, it is easy to lose track of why a dependency is in an overrides or resolutions package.json object.

-This is an inconvenient problem when trying to maintain dependencies over time.

-This information is not really known—until now!
+After using overrides or resolutions to fix dependency specificity issues for a while, **_it is easy to lose track of why a dependency is in an overrides or resolutions package.json object!_** This is an inconvenient problem when trying to maintain dependencies over time.
+This information is not really known—**until now!**

 With Pastoralist CLI, you can run the `pastoralist` CLI command and an overrides (resolution) object that looks like this: